The Aura User Guide

 Let's walk through the full process of installing an AUR package.
 This will show us how to discover packages, install them, and upgrade them.

 💡 Tip: Just want to update all your AUR packages?
-Aura's author uses sudo aura -Auax.
+Aura's author uses aura -Au.
+Remember, no need to call sudo yourself.

 💡 Tip: For the full list of all options with detailed descriptions, see man aura.